I remember making my mom cry last to last year.

 And I’m starting fresh.
 Which is fine, considering the unique story I’ve got to tell.

 I don’t know if I’ll get to go back abroad.
 Or I’ll settle in India.
-There are upsides & risks of both options but I’m not thinking about it right now at all.
+There are upsides & risks to both options but I’m not thinking about it right now at all.